Skip to main content

 • On-Base Medical Treatment Facilities

-The following medical groups provide comprehensive medical care to CAF Families who have been enrolled in the Defense Enrollment Eligibility Reporting System (DEERS) and have TRICARE eligibility.
+The following medical groups provide comprehensive medical care to CAF members and families who have been enrolled in the Defense Enrollment Eligibility Reporting System (DEERS) and have TRICARE eligibility.

 • Critters & Wildlife